Contrastive Neural Ratio Estimation for Simulation-based Inference: Experiments

 In this section, we assume the traditional literature setting of limited simulation and prior budget.
 Once we've selected hyperparameters based on a grid search of a subset of the \SBI benchmark, we perform the entire benchmark with those hyperparameters.

 \paragraph{Hyperparameter search} To compare to the previous two sections, the amount of training data was fixed such that each epoch was comparable to Section~\ref{sec:unlimited-joint}, this amounts to about 20,000 samples.
 We first inspect the C2ST results in the last row of Figure~\ref{fig:c2st-average}.
 The sensitivity to $K$ appears less than in Section~\ref{sec:unlimited-joint} but more than in Section~\ref{sec:unlimited-prior}.
 Smaller $\gamma$ slightly improves Large NN's performance but the noise makes this result uncertain.
-The larger network performs better, see Appendix~\ref{apndx:experimental-details}.
+The larger network performs better but this is primarily due to the SLCP task, see Appendix~\ref{apndx:experimental-details}.

-We do a Monte Carlo estimate of our proposed metric, denoted $-\hat{I}_{\bw}^{(0)}(\btheta; \bx)$, to show performance on the SLCP task as a function of epochs in Figure~\ref{fig:mutual-information-0-slcp-summary}.
-For both \NREB and \NREC, increasing $K$ tends to positively affect the convergence rate.
-Generally, with fixed $\gamma$ and high $K$, peak performance is negatively impacted, in contrast to results from Figure~\ref{fig:c2st-average} using the C2ST.
-Generally, with fixed $K$, small $\gamma$ slows convergences but leads to better optima than large $\gamma$.
-When $\gamma$ is fixed, small $K$ slows convergence but leads to better optima than high $K$.
+We do a Monte Carlo estimate of our proposed metrics, denoted $-\hat{I}_{\bw}^{(0)}(\btheta; \bx)$ and $-\hat{I}_{\bw}^{(1)}(\btheta; \bx)$, to show performance on the SLCP task as a function of epochs in Figure~\ref{fig:mutual-information-0-slcp-summary}.
+For both \NREB and \NREC, increasing $K$ tends to positively affect the convergence rate and optimal performance (unless $\gamma$ is very large).
+Increasing $\gamma$ increases convergence rate for a fixed $K$.
+Meanwhile, smaller $\gamma$ led to slightly better optima on this task, albeit with a slower convergence rate.
 See Figure~\ref{fig:mutual-information-0-slcp}.
+Further investigation of the hyperparameters on $-\hat{I}_{\bw}^{(0)}(\btheta; \bx)$ and $-\hat{I}_{\bw}^{(1)}(\btheta; \bx)$ can be found in Appendix~\ref{apndx:mutual-information}.

-Our take-away is that $\gamma \in [0.1, 10]$ has a small effect, otherwise learning can become unstable or very slow. $\gamma=1$ has a good compromise on high convergence rate without sacrificing too much performance.
+Our take-away is that $\gamma \in [0.1, 10]$ is a good range with negligible effects, although lower values tend to produce better estimates on complex problems at slower convergence.
+It seems plausible therefore that small $\gamma$ can act as a regularizer.
+Outside of this range, learning can become unstable or slow. $\gamma=1$ has a good compromise on high convergence rate without sacrificing significant performance.
 Generally, we saw improved performance on the C2ST by increasing contrastive parameters $K$.
-However, larger $K$ also increases the magnitude of the normalizing constant, and extreme values reduced the performance on $-\hat{I}_{\bw}^{(0)}(\btheta; \bx)$, see Appendix~\ref{apndx:mutual-information}.
-Since the benchmark compares C2ST, we optimized our architecture based on that metric.
 Due to bootstrapping parameters from the batched $\btheta$, the maximum $K$ is $B/2$ without reusing any $\btheta$ to compare with $\bx$.
-This is considering both terms in our loss function.
+(This is considering both terms in our loss function.)